 - More than halving the number of daily commuters in Greater Manchester from 1.38m to 658k

 - Cutting road congestion in Edinburgh by 82,699 cars (or 52 football pitches)

 - Reducing the CO2 emission of people in Wales by 1,548kg per person/year.

 These improvements to our roads, rails and air bring obvious health and economic benefits, some of which we will look at further into this series.

 So, there you have it, remote working not only works for employees but businesses too.
 Increased productivity and engagement coupled with tangible cost savings and an improved talent pool all add up to a pretty compelling case for why remote work is good for business.

-Communication and the right tools (such as Weekly10) are vital to ensure your remote workers get the most out of the telecommute experience and that your company reaps the bevy of potential rewards.
-If you get it right though, then the opportunity is huge and it's easy to see why the remote work revolution rumbles on ever stronger.
+But communication is vital to ensure your remote workers get the most out of the experience and that your company reaps the bevy of potential rewards.
+It's all about feedback.
+Not just that which you give your remote workers, but also that which they offer you in return.
+If you get it right, then the opportunity is huge and it's easy to see why the remote work revolution rumbles on ever-stronger.